When you enter into the world of cash back credit cards, it can be pretty exciting seeing all of the opportunities you have to earn.

 One of the best strategies for maximizing rewards is having multiple cash back cards with different percentages for various purchase types.

-For example, you could use the Capital One SavorOne card every time you eat out or spend money on entertainment (4 percent cash back) and then use the Discover it® chrome when you fill up your car (2 percent back on gas and restaurants purchases, on up to $1,000 in combined spending per quarter).
+For example, you could use the Capital One SavorOne card every time you eat out or spend money on entertainment (4 percent cash back) and then use the Discover it® chrome when you fill up your car (2 percent back on gas and restaurants purchases, on up to $1,000 in combined spending per quarter, plus, earn unlimited 1% cash back on all other purchases).

 Don’t carry a balance